Franklin Resources Inc. Buys 22,750 Shares of Alphabet Inc. (NASDAQ:GOOGL)

 Several other institutional investors also recently added to or reduced their stakes in the company.
 Stifel Financial Corp raised its position in shares of Alphabet by 2.5% during the second quarter.
 Stifel Financial Corp now owns 342,394 shares of the information services provider’s stock valued at $836,055,000 after buying an additional 8,198 shares during the last quarter.
 Moneta Group Investment Advisors LLC increased its position in Alphabet by 10.7% in the second quarter.
 Moneta Group Investment Advisors LLC now owns 5,103 shares of the information services provider’s stock worth $12,460,000 after purchasing an additional 495 shares during the last quarter.
 Eudaimonia Partners LLC increased its position in Alphabet by 8.4% in the second quarter.
 Eudaimonia Partners LLC now owns 902 shares of the information services provider’s stock worth $2,202,000 after purchasing an additional 70 shares during the last quarter.
 Lavaca Capital LLC increased its position in Alphabet by 5.1% in the second quarter.
 Lavaca Capital LLC now owns 225 shares of the information services provider’s stock worth $549,000 after purchasing an additional 11 shares during the last quarter.
 Finally, Wills Financial Group Inc. increased its position in Alphabet by 5.5% in the second quarter.
 Wills Financial Group Inc. now owns 1,503 shares of the information services provider’s stock worth $3,670,000 after purchasing an additional 79 shares during the last quarter.
 Hedge funds and other institutional investors own 34.43% of the company’s stock.

 Several equities research analysts recently weighed in on the stock.
-Barclays boosted their price target on shares of Alphabet from $3,000.00 to $3,200.00 and gave the stock an “overweight” rating in a research report on Wednesday, July 28th.
-MKM Partners boosted their price target on shares of Alphabet from $2,500.00 to $3,150.00 and gave the stock a “buy” rating in a research report on Wednesday, July 28th.
-Morgan Stanley boosted their price target on shares of Alphabet from $2,575.00 to $3,000.00 and gave the stock an “overweight” rating in a research report on Wednesday, July 28th.
-BMO Capital Markets boosted their price objective on shares of Alphabet from $2,700.00 to $3,000.00 and gave the company an “outperform” rating in a research report on Wednesday, July 28th.
-Finally, Argus boosted their price objective on shares of Alphabet from $2,800.00 to $3,100.00 and gave the company a “buy” rating in a research report on Thursday, July 29th.
+The Goldman Sachs Group assumed coverage on shares of Alphabet in a research report on Monday, September 13th.
+They issued a “buy” rating and a $3,350.00 price target on the stock.
+Piper Sandler boosted their price target on shares of Alphabet from $2,635.00 to $3,034.00 and gave the stock an “overweight” rating in a research report on Wednesday, July 28th.
+Truist Securities boosted their price target on shares of Alphabet from $2,800.00 to $3,100.00 and gave the stock a “buy” rating in a research report on Wednesday, July 28th.
+Zacks Investment Research cut shares of Alphabet from a “buy” rating to a “hold” rating and set a $2,818.00 price target on the stock. in a research report on Tuesday, June 29th.
+Finally, Morgan Stanley boosted their price objective on shares of Alphabet from $2,575.00 to $3,000.00 and gave the company an “overweight” rating in a research report on Wednesday, July 28th.
 Three analysts have rated the stock with a hold rating and thirty-eight have issued a buy rating to the company’s stock.
 According to MarketBeat.com, Alphabet presently has an average rating of “Buy” and an average price target of $2,884.67.

 Alphabet (NASDAQ:GOOGL) last released its quarterly earnings data on Monday, July 26th.
 The information services provider reported $27.26 earnings per share for the quarter, topping the Zacks’ consensus estimate of $19.89 by $7.37.
 Alphabet had a net margin of 28.57% and a return on equity of 27.87%.
 The company had revenue of $50.95 billion during the quarter, compared to analyst estimates of $46.07 billion.
 During the same period in the prior year, the firm earned $10.13 earnings per share.
 Sell-side analysts anticipate that Alphabet Inc. will post 101.86 EPS for the current fiscal year.